 Title insurance and search

 This fee covers the cost of searching the property's records to ensure that you are the rightful owner and to check for liens.
 Title insurance covers the lender against errors in the results of the title search.
 If a problem arises, the insurance covers the lender's investment in your mortgage.
-So, if someone should someone lay claim to monies owed before that refinance transaction took place, the title insurance will have to pay for it (should it be a valid lien).
+So, if someone should lay claim to monies owed before that refinance transaction took place, the title insurance will have to pay for it (should it be a valid lien).
 Cost range = $500 to $800, and sometimes more, depending on the loan amount.
 Be advised that while you can choose a different title company when refinancing your home, it’s usually a good idea to use the title company the lender recommends.
-This is because they’ll more than likely have a great working relationship with this third party company and that in turn means lower title cost and quicker turnaround times.
+This is because they’ll more than likely have a great working relationship with this third party company and that means lower title cost and quicker turnaround times.

 May be required

 If you have a government-backed loan like an FHA or VA loan, it’s highly likely you’ll need an inspection — even if you’re refinancing your mortgage.
 The inspection is necessary because it looks at the overall condition of the home (whereas an appraisal determines the home value).
 The lender may require a termite inspection and an analysis of the property’s structural condition.
-Some even require septic system and water tests to ensure an adequate supply of water for the house.
+Some even require a septic system and water tests to ensure an adequate supply of water for the house.

 Typically not required

 Your lender may charge a prepayment penalty for paying off your existing mortgage early.
 It's rare, but, it’s still important to ask about.

 Depending on your particular situation, you may be inclined to ask for a “no cost” loan.
 This means the lender will pay for all loan costs, including their fees and third-party fees (appraisal, title, recording charges, etc.).

 Most of the time a “no cost” loan is used when doing a cash out loan so you can access as much money as possible.
 Though, this will lead to a higher interest rate to compensate the lender for not charging anything upfront.